Skip to main content

 8 min read

 In the rapidly evolving landscape of artificial intelligence, infrastructure costs have become the silent killer of AI initiatives.
 While organizations rush to deploy sophisticated models, they often overlook a critical reality: overprovisioned AI infrastructure can consume 30-50% of project budgets without delivering proportional value.
-The solution isn’t simply throwing more resources at the problem—it’s implementing intelligent auto-scaling strategies that align resource allocation with actual workload demands.
+The solution isn't simply throwing more resources at the problem.
+It's implementing intelligent auto-scaling strategies that align resource allocation with actual workload demands.

 The Cost of Overprovisioning: Why Traditional Scaling Fails